seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **IMOGEN**
 I false!
 Thy conscience witness: Iachimo,
 Thou didst accuse him of incontinency;
-Thou then look’dst like a villain; now methinks
+Thou then look'dst like a villain; now methinks
-Thy favour’s good enough.
+Thy favour's good enough.
 Some jay of Italy
-Whose mother was her painting, hath betray’d him:
+Whose mother was her painting, hath betray'd him:
 Poor I am stale, a garment out of fashion;
 And, for I am richer than to hang by the walls,
-I must be ripp’d:–to pieces with me!–O,
+I must be ripp'd:--to pieces with me!--O,
-Men’s vows are women’s traitors!
+Men's vows are women's traitors!
 All good seeming,
 By thy revolt, O husband, shall be thought
-Put on for villany; not born where’t grows,
+Put on for villany; not born where't grows,
 But worn a bait for ladies.

 **PISANIO**